Your guide to getting a UK Tier 1 Exceptional Talent Visa - top tips and how much it costs.

 We have listed the steps in making an application for switching to a clearance as Tier 1 Exceptional Talent:

-Where an application is refused, such refusals can be challenged using the appeal option; by appealing to the First Tier Tribunal.
+Where an application is refused, such refusals can be challenged using the appeal option; by appeals appealing to the First Tier Tribunal.
 Appealing refusals must be lodged within ten days from the refusal

 Only holders of a valid leave to remain under the following visa categories are allowed to switch into the Tier 1 Exceptional talent route